Trimax/ventaengine/readme.md

 4. Environment: box/sphere (add box to the scene)
 5. Emitters (extend the scene with a list of emitters)
 6. Resource archive manager and also, pack & browse tool (!)
+7. Load gizmo by default.
+Set visibility to false

 ## Important
 On macOS start with VM argument: `-XstartOnFirstThread`